 So far none have achieved Leonardo's stature.

-(I think Vermeer's Woman with a Pear Earring is coming close)
+(I think Vermeer's Woman with a Pearl Earring is coming close)

 The gallery informed me this piece was sold to a museum in Denmark.

 Picasso-Portrait of Dora Maar Seated